jundalisay/spblist/content/en/material/solutions/fusion.md

 An alternative way is to use the qosts directly to propel a mass.
 In the video below, the levitator uses his aethereal mind to force qosts down through his chakras to repel those on the floor.
-We call this the active version*.
+We call this the active version.

 {{< youtube QdBN3iN6pi4 >}}

+{{< img src="/graphics/physics/bob.jpg" alt="Bob Lazar UFO" >}}

-> *This is used by Bob Lazar's UFO design which utilizes 'gravity amplifiers' to emit gravity 'waves' through the ship's bottom.
+This is used by Bob Lazar's UFO design which utilizes 'gravity amplifiers' to emit gravity 'waves' through the ship's bottom.
 This makes the ship move top-forward towards its destination similar to how the levitator moves in a 'top-up' direction instead of a sideways direction.
 This is in contrast to the passive version where monks can travel sideways by blocking/unblocking the qosts that pass through instead of funneling them.

 <!-- While pure energy and brute force are common in dealing with Electromagnetism, precision and sophistication are common in dealing with Spacetime.  -->